 New tabs can be created from "+" tab (on the right of the bar) or from context menu "New tab", cloning the selected tab.

-Tabs can be closed from tab's context menu, which allows to close selected tab, all other tabs, or tabs on the right of selected one.
-Tabs can be arranged and resized; collapse / expand entries in tab's context menu set them to default small/large sizes.
+Tabs can be closed from mouse middle click or tab's context menu, which also allows to close selected tab, all other tabs, or tabs on the right of selected one.